You Don’t Have to Put up With Sexual Harassment

-If your employer has said or done anything to you due to your gender or sexual orientation that makes you feel like your work environment is no longer safe, then you are likely the victim of sexual harassment.
+If your employer has said or done anything to you due to your gender or sexual orientation that makes you feel like your work environment is no longer comfortable or safe, then you may be the victim of sexual harassment.
 These cases often turn on the specific facts of many encounters.
 Discuss your situation in full with an experienced lawyer who is here to help.

 I am Robert A. Jones, Essex County sexual harassment lawyer.
-I have more than 25 years of experience helping individuals just like you through this difficult and confusing time.
-If you are now forced to work in a hostile work environment due to unwelcome advances or other type of sexual harassment, contact my Livingston law firm.
+I have more than 35 years of experience helping individuals just like you through this difficult and confusing time.
+If you have been forced to work in a hostile work environment due to unwelcome advances or other type of sexual harassment, contact my Livingston law firm.
 You deserve better.
 I will help you find a way through this and into a healthier environment.

 Common Sexual Harassment Scenarios